weihangtan/weihangtan.github.io/index.md

 Hi!
 My name is **Weihang Tan** 👨‍💻.
-I am a **postdoctoral research associate** in the Department of Electrical and Computer Engineering at the University of Minnesota, Twin Cities, under the supervision of [Dr. Keshab K. Parhi](http://www.ece.umn.edu/users/parhi/lab/).
+I ~~am~~ was a **postdoctoral research associate** in the Department of Electrical and Computer Engineering at the University of Minnesota, Twin Cities, under the supervision of [Dr. Keshab K. Parhi](http://www.ece.umn.edu/users/parhi/lab/).
 I received my B.S., M.S., and Ph.D. degrees in Electrical Engineering from Clemson University, Clemson, SC, USA, in 2018, 2020, and 2022, respectively, where I worked under the guidance of [Dr. Yingjie Lao](https://engineering.tufts.edu/ece/people/faculty/yingjie-lao) (Dr. Lao currently serves as an Associate Professor at Tufts University).

 My research interests include hardware security and VLSI architecture design for <font color=Blue>fully homomorphic encryption</font>,  <font color=Blue>post-quantum cryptography</font>, and <font color=Blue>digital signal processing systems</font>.
 I have authored and co-authored over ten research papers, which have been published or accepted in prestigious conferences and journals, including IEEE TIFS, IEEE TC, IEEE TCAS-I, IEEE TCAS-II, DAC'23, ICCAD'23, etc. I co-authored three US patents, all of which are currently in review and filing stages.
 Furthermore, I serve as a reviewer for major journals and conferences, such as IEEE TCAS-I, IEEE TVLSI, ISCAS, etc.